ajaysinhgohil77/repo_apis_with_gql/README.md

   npm install
 ```

-Put Owner and Github Personal Access Token in ENV file
+Create .env file in the root directory and put Owner and Github Personal Access Token in ENV file as given below

 ```bash
   owner=<YOUR OWNER NAME>